-BroadRiver collects personal information about individuals from the following sources:
+BroadRiver collects personal information about its Investors from the following sources:

 - Subscription forms, investor questionnaires, account forms, and other information provided by the fund investor in writing, in person, by telephone, electronically or by any other means.
 This information includes name, address, nationality, employment information, and financial and investment qualifications;

 - Transactions within the funds managed by BroadRiver, including account balances, investments, withdrawals and fees; and

 - Other interactions with BroadRiver (for example, discussions with our staff).

 As is the case with many Web sites, BroadRiver’s servers may automatically collect your IP address when you visit our Site, and we may associate that with your domain name or that of your Internet access provider.
 We may also capture certain “clickstream data” pertaining to your Site usage.
 Clickstream data includes, for example, information about your computer or device, Web browser and operating system and their settings, the referring page that linked you to the Site, the pages, content or ads you see or click on during your visit and when and for how long you do so, items you download, the next Web site you visit when you leave the Site, and any search terms you have entered on the Site or a referral site.

 Among other things, this information enables us to generate analytics reports on the usage of our Site.
 To opt-out of your Site usage being included in our Google Analytics reports, you may follow these